-Rights Supplementary Explanations Early Notification In order to ensure shareholders have adequate time to consider the agenda for the General of General Shareholders' Meeting, the Company works to send out notification early.
-Notification of the Shareholders' 14th Regular General Shareholders' Meeting was sent out June 3 (Friday), 2022.
-The content Meeting of the notices is also published on TDnet and the Company's website prior to their being sent.
-Scheduling AGMs In the interest of enhancing constructive dialog with shareholders, General Shareholders' Avoiding the Peak Meetings are scheduled to avoid peak dates.
-Day The 14th Regular General Shareholders' Meeting was held on June 27 (Monday), 2022.
-Allowing Allowing electronic exercise of voting rights via the internet.
-Electronic Exercise of Voting Rights Participation in Participating in electronic voting platform.
-Electronic Voting Platform Providing Providing Convocation Notice in English on our web site.
-Convocation Notice in English Other Because the General Shareholders' Meeting is an opportunity for constructive dialog with shareholders, the Company has put in place a suitable environment, as noted above and below, for the exercise of rights at the General Shareholders' Meeting from the viewpoint of the shareholders and with the goal of operating the Meeting in a way that is easy to understand. • To ensure shareholders are able to make suitable decisions at the General Shareholders' Meeting, and to provide shareholders with accurate information along with an outline of a Medium-Term Management Plan, have been included in the Notification of the General Shareholders' Meeting.

-• In the event institutional investors owning shares in the name of a trust bank, etc. wish to exercise their voting rights at the General Shareholders' Meeting, the Company shall review whether or not to allow said voting rights to be exercised based on discussion with the trust bank, etc. in whose name they are held.
+Supplementary Explanations Early Notification of General Shareholders' Meeting In order to ensure shareholders have adequate time to consider the agenda for the General Shareholders' Meeting, the Company works to send out notification early.
+Notification of the 15th Regular General Shareholders' Meeting was sent out on Friday, June 2, 2023.
+The content of the notices is also published on TDnet and the Company's website prior to their being sent.
+Scheduling AGMs Avoiding the Peak Day Allowing Electronic Exercise of Voting Rights In the interest of enhancing constructive dialog with shareholders, General Shareholders' Meetings are scheduled to avoid peak dates.
+The 15th Regular General Shareholders' Meeting was held on Monday, June 26, 2023.
+Allowing electronic exercise of voting rights via the internet.
+Participation in Electronic Voting Platform Participating in electronic voting platform.
+Providing Convocation Notice in English Providing Convocation Notice in English on our web site.
+Other Because the General Shareholders' Meeting is an opportunity for constructive dialog with shareholders, the Company has put in place a suitable environment, as noted above and below, for the exercise of rights at the General Shareholders' Meeting from the viewpoint of the shareholders and with the goal of operating the Meeting in a way that is easy to understand.
+Prior to its dispatch on Friday, June 2, 2023, Notice of Convocation was published on the Company's website on Saturday, May 20, 2023.
+Prior to the General Shareholders' Meeting, the Company accepted questions through the Company's website In the event institutional investors owning shares in the name of a trust bank, etc. wish to exercise their voting rights at the General Shareholders' Meeting, the Company shall review whether or not to allow said voting rights to be exercised based on discussion with the trust bank, etc. in whose name they are held.